jon-jacky/Piety/unikernel/README.md

 A *unikernel* comprises an application together with a minimal operating system configured to support just that application.

-These files were part of an experiment in November 2015 to build a unikernel for running Piety, based on the NetBSD [Rumprun unikernel](https://github.com/rumpkernel/rumprun).
+These files were part of an unfinished experiment in November 2015 to build a unikernel for running Piety, based on the NetBSD [Rumprun unikernel](https://github.com/rumpkernel/rumprun).